CoCStudentCouncil/CoCStudentCouncil.github.io/index.md

 # Purpose
 The purpose of Student Council is to:
 * Organize **Town Halls** to provide a platform for all Georgia Tech College of Computing (CoC) students to meet and freely discuss issues concerning the CoC and its future;
-* Establish a **direct communication** channel between the CoC students and the Dean of the CoC;
+* Establish a **direct communication** channel between the CoC students and the administration of the CoC;
 * Ensure that the **voices of the CoC students** are heard and taken into account when decisions concerning the future of the CoC are made by the CoC Administration.

-# Members and Meetings
+# Membership
 **Every CoC student is a member by default.** Any member can show up to a meeting and participate.
 Meetings are run in an organized manner, and the meeting outcomes are compiled in a document, which is then shared with the members of the CoC administration.
 Student Council aims to be the main student forum for organized discussions about the CoC.

-You are invited to our first "founding" Town Hall meeting on Thursday, **November 15th at 8PM in Klaus 1116**.
-The purpose of the founding meeting will be to go over the structure of the organization, get feedback from members, and make changes based on popular opinion.
+# Meetings
+Our next meeting is **Thursday, February 7th at 11am in CCB 101!**

 # Officers
 Student Council involves two sets of officers: **Executive Board** officers and **Student Advisory Board** officers.
 Executive Board officers are tasked with running the meetings, managing the organization, and communicating the results of the meetings to the CoC administration.
 Student Advisory Board officers represent specific groups of students, and are expected to be available to advise both the Student Council members and the CoC administration about their groups' points of view on particular topics.
 The Student Advisory Board includes representatives from:

 * **1st & 2nd year** undergraduate students,
 * **3rd and 4th+ year** undergraduate students,
 * **MS** students,